MatthewZMD/.emacs.d/README.md

 ### Match Parenthesis

-Match and automatically pair parenthesis, and show parenthesis even when it went offscreen from [Clemens Radermacher](https://with-emacs.com/posts/editing/show-matching-lines-when-parentheses-go-off-screen/).
+This feature ensures that parentheses are matched and automatically paired while providing visual cues even when they are offscreen, enhancing code clarity.

 ```emacs-lisp
 ;; Show matching parenthesis